ErikKalkoken/www-0-cal-net/howto/onboarding.md

 You have successfully connected your main to Teamspeak.
 Nicely done!

 **Login to Teamspeak** \\
-Please note that you can login to Teamspeak directly and without Alliance Auth once you have successfully connected your Teamspeak ID with your main on Alliance Auth.
+Please note that you can login to Teamspeak directly and without RABIS Auth once you have successfully connected your Teamspeak ID with your main on RABIS Auth.
 {:.alert}
 {:.alert-info}